June 25th, 2019

-Highlights of the innovations demonstrated in Nova Car #2 are FlexView Max, a giant 3D curved and tactile display with haptic feedback, perfectly integrated into the cockpit design and with an advanced user interface, Scroll’N Feel, which offers several tactile functions with a single smart button – two innovations that enable drivers to avoid taking their eyes off the road – Smart Breeze an invisible, intelligent air flow device which adapts automatically to each passenger, Squeeze command, a door command with gesture recognition, My Travel therapy a travel sickness prevention device, or Drop In Car an in-car delivery point for last mile delivery orders.
+Highlights of the innovations demonstrated in Nova Car #2 are FlexView Max, a giant 3D curved and tactile display with haptic feedback, perfectly integrated into the cockpit design and with an advanced user interface, Scroll’N Feel, which offers several tactile functions with a single smart button – two innovations that enable drivers to avoid taking their eyes off the road – Smart Breeze an invisible, intelligent air flow device which adapts automatically to each passenger, Squeeze command, a door command with gesture recognition or Drop In Car an in-car delivery point for last mile delivery orders.
 A selection of other innovations is specifically designed for powertrain optimization, such as e-motor components for electric vehicles.

 Novares commitment to innovation is central to the company’s growth strategy along with strategic acquisitions and investments.
 The company’s now ranks amongst the top 100 international automotive suppliers.
 To invent the vehicle of the future, Novares relies upon 3 strategic pillars: its R&D – a 750-strong worldwide research and development team and 5,4 % turnover dedicated to innovation-the Nova Car open innovation lab and Novares Venture Capital to invest in strategic innovation partnerships and start-ups, with the aim of developing long-term partnerships.
 So far, the company has invested 12m euros of its fund in 4 startups and innovative companies: Flexenable, APAG CoSyst, Actronika and Quad Industries.